Frequently Asked Questions: Crises Response Pilot Project

 We recommend regularly taking a look at our main CRPP page for the most up-to-date information regarding resources.

-The City will also be posting updates related to the CRPP on its social media channels, which include Facebook, Instagram and X.
+The City will also be posting updates related to the CRPP on its social media channels, which include Facebook and Instagram.
+Updates about the pilot are also shared through our e-newsletters, which you can subscribe to by visiting this page.

 How can I provide feedback about the CRPP?

-Feedback about the Crises Response Pilot Project can be submitted to
+Please submit feedback about the Crises Response Pilot Project to